 Darkened Oak is our most dramatic, most distinctive IsoGuard finish, and is quite different from the others which, while having their own personalities, are relatively similar.
 We created Darkened Oak to mimic the look of brown, stained antique furniture, while still keeping the contemporary matt finish of IsoGuard.
 We’ve used it on pieces that lend themselves to a more traditional finish, whether that’s as a contrast to a contemporary shape (as in Arundel) or to reference historic influences (such as with Blenheim, which was inspired by an antique table, and Wardley, which has its roots in the traditionally dark-stained Windsor chair).

 We think you can mix and match any of our IsoGuard finishes across furniture in your home or a single room, but Darkened Oak pairs especially well with the other three as it creates a clear-cut contrast.
 Likewise, it’s a good foil to lighter paint finishes, or it can be a harmonious partner to deeper, richer colours.

 Natural, Chalked, Seasoned and Darkened might be our four main IsoGuard finishes, but you’ll also find a few others dotted through our collection.

 Finally, there are also our exterior finishes.
-Exterior IsoGuard does just as the interior versions do and protects outdoor teak furniture from stains and oxidising, as well as helping prevent drying (you can see the process over on our IGTV).
-There are three finishes in the collection: Moss (which is the one we use on most of our designs) has a natural greenish-grey tinge; Weathered Moss, which you’ll find on Hove pieces and Bryher’s legs, is similar but a touch more pigmented; and Shale, which is warmer in tone and is used on Runswick’s oak legs.
+Exterior IsoGuard does just as the interior versions do and protects outdoor teak furniture from stains and oxidising, as well as helping prevent drying.
+There are two finishes in the collection: Moss (the one we use on most of our designs), which has a natural greenish-grey tinge; and Weathered Moss (you’ll find this on Hove pieces and Bryher’s legs), which is similar but a touch more pigmented.